 Heartburn conditions or acid reflux can be agitated or even caused by certain types of workout or exercise.
 Studies show that exercise routines involving vigorous movement or certain positions can induce heartburn.
 Despite this, there are many options one can choose to help avoid heartburn during exercise, such as eating sensibly before exercising, waiting at least 2 hours after eating to begin a workout and avoiding sports drinks high in carbohydrates.
 Additionally, choosing the right types of less intense exercise and continuing with the routine on a consistent basis can help to reduce the risk of heartburn symptoms.
-Exercise is very important for people with heartburn, as it has been shown to actually reduce symptoms over a period of time.
+Exercise is very important for people with heartburn, as it has been shown to actually reduce symptoms over a period of time.1.
+Running

 Running is one type of vigorous exercise that can lead to heartburn.
 Because of the jarring and bouncing of the body, symptoms can easily arise.
 Heartburn is normally caused when food or stomach acids reflux back into the esophagus and lead to burning and pain in the stomach and throat areas.
 During and after a vigorous run, the stomach and abdominal area have been bounced around, potentially causing the stomach's contents to back up into the esophagus.
 Choosing a comparable, but less intensive workout, such as riding on a stationary bicycle, may help to prevent this.2.
 Aerobics Routines